What Are the Side Effects of Vaping?

 However, there is still a persistent myth that vaping — inhaling and exhaling the vaporized liquid produced by an e-cigarette or similar device — is smoking’s safe alternative, especially among teens and young adults.

 Sadly, this is not true.
-Vaping can have serious consequences that lead to long-term health issues and even death.
+Vaping can have serious consequences, leading to long-term health issues and even death.

 Possible side effects of vaping include: